Lopseg/Jsdir/README.md

-# JsScrapper
+# Jspathextractor

-JsScraper is an Burp Suite extension that act as a midle betwen an js file and extractor.rb tool.
+Jspathextractor is an Burp Suite extension that act as a midle betwen an js file and extractor.rb tool.

 # Requirements